Frequently Asked Questions

-Yes and No – I will explain.
-Yes, in that one can take less than the 9 credits per term that is required to be considered “full-time.”
-Students can take up to 4 years to complete the program at their own pace.
-Yes also, in that there are many evening classes that would allow a student to hold a part-time or possibly a flexible full-time job.
-No, in that there many daytime classes over the two years that must remain in the day for museum interactions.
+Yes and no. Yes, in that one can take less than the 9 credits per term that is required to be considered full-time.
+Students can take up to four years to complete the program at their own pace.
+There are also many evening classes that would allow a student to hold a part-time or possibly a flexible full-time job.
+No, in that there many day classes over the two years that must remain during the day for museum interactions.
 The actual answer will be different for each person.

 How many students are accepted each year?

 We like to take in somewhere between 16 and 20 students each year.

 Are there specific undergraduate degrees that you would prefer an applicant to have?